pfondo/sdn-bundle-simulator/README.md

 1. Create your own class, say `AlgorithmX`, extending the `algorithm.BaseAlgorithm` abstract class.
 There are several examples in the algorithm package (e.g., `algorithm.Algorithm0`).
 1. Implement the `Map<FlowEntry, PortNumber> computeAllocation(Map<FlowEntry, Long> flowMap, Set<PortNumber> linkPorts)` method in `AlgorithmX` using your own flow allocation logic.
-1. If you wish, you can also find interesting implementing the following methods in `AlgorithmX` overwriting the default implementation: `double getPortBytesAvailable(long numFlows)`, `PortNumber selectOutputPort(DeviceId src, DeviceId dst)` and `PortNumber selectOutputPortLowLatency(DeviceId src, DeviceId dstDevice)`.
+1. If you wish, you can also find interesting implementing the following methods in `AlgorithmX` overriding the default implementation: `double getPortBytesAvailable(long numFlows)`, `PortNumber selectOutputPort(DeviceId src, DeviceId dst)` and `PortNumber selectOutputPortLowLatency(DeviceId src, DeviceId dstDevice)`.
 1. If you wish, you can also modify how the expected number of bytes that each flow will transmit in the next interval are calculated, modifying the `algorithm.FlowBytesHistory` class.
 1. In the `Map<String, Class<? extends BaseAlgorithm>> getAlgorithmsAvailable()` method of the `conf.Configuration` class, add a line to include your algorithm among the algorithms available (e.g., `algorithmsAvailable.put("X", AlgorithmX.class);`).
 1. Then you can run the simulator using the `--algorithm X` argument.